 If you have a qualified business unit, see Pub.
 514 for special rules for converting foreign income and taxes into U.S. dollars.
 You may have a qualified business unit if you own and operate a business or are self-employed in a foreign country.

 For more information on conversion of foreign currency into U.S. dollars, see Pub.
-54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.
+54.

 Foreign Tax Credit Redeterminations